Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 ) || generate_series(100000, 200000)
 ```

-# How to?
-Questions - Beyond CRUD
+# How to Questions? - Beyond CRUD

 ## How to generate random data(s) in Database?